telmosromero/TPS/ReadMe.txt

-Reads an analog input and prints the voltage on Liquid Crystal Display(LCD).
+Reads an analog input from a Throttle Position Sensor (TPS) and prints the voltage on Liquid Crystal Display(LCD).

 LCD Pins:
 Vss - GND